groonga/groonga-normalizer-mysql/README.md

 #### Confirm building a package for Ubuntu

 A package for Ubuntu build and publish automatically on GitHub Actions.
-So, we only confirm result of build and publish on LaunchPad( https://launchpad.net/~groonga/+archive/ubuntu/ppa/+packages ).
+So, we only confirm result of build and publish on [LaunchPad](https://launchpad.net/~groonga/+archive/ubuntu/ppa/+packages).